 ★The limits on positioning of rotating mass dampers have been removed.

-Please note that these special rules will provisionally apply to 2018 New Year and Spring races only.
+Please note that these special rules apply to 2018 Tamiya official races.

 into Tamiya official races for 2019.
 An announcement about their continuation or otherwise will be made at a later date.

 Only Mini 4WD REV, Mini 4WD PRO, Racing Mini 4WD, Super Mini 4WD, Fully-Cowled Mini 4WD, Aero Mini 4WD, Mighty Mini 4WD, R/C Mini 4WD, and Truckin' Mini 4WD machines are permitted.

 Further restrictions on machine types may be possible depending on the race event or race class.